vBeauzee/interactive-resume/README.md

 # interactive-resume
-Seirous game : an interactive resume made with superpowers.
+Serious game : an interactive resume made with superpowers.